mlh123/BlogPostings/_posts/2021-02-16-whats-all-the-buzz-about.md

 Let's use our ***Holden Honey Hives*** as the case study today to provide you with working example to review.

-A cover has to be engaging, eye-catching, and most importantly, relevant.
+Now, a cover needs to be engaging, eye-catching, and most importantly, relevant.

 It may take hours, days, months, potentially even years.
 Or it might take minutes, seconds.
 You might get it right first attempt, you may not.
 These things take time and shouldn't be rushed, unless the **Queen Bee** orders it.
 When it happens, you'll know.
 You'll think "that's the one".